 Higher energy, sick less often, fantastically good numbers at my annual physical including lowered cholesterol, & improved digestion.
 In 2019, I went to a health fair at a local university.
 The graduate students there were amazed by the numbers recorded for my lung capacity, blood pressure, strength and other measures.
 Thank you, vegan diet!

 Yes, and I eat as much as I want, as often as I want.

 Added sugar (not the sugars naturally present in plants) is highly toxic for our bodies.
 The only sweets I eat are those I bake, including banana bread, carrot cake and zucchini bread.
-As a substitute for animal milk, I use unsweetened soy milk.
+As a substitute for animal milk, I use Oatly oat milk.
 For each egg called for in recipes, I use 1 Tablespoon of ground flaxseed mixed with 3 Tablespoons of water or a powdered egg replacer.
 For the occasional buttery flavor, I use Miyoko’s vegan butter in small quantities.
 For example, I will add a teaspoon to steamed peas.
 I am trying to evict oil from my diet.

 Occasionally, I eat Ben & Jerry's non-dairy or Haagen Dazs non-dairy frozen desserts.
-There are seven flavors.
+There are many flavors.
 Let them sit out of the freezer for 5 minutes before eating.
-They're tastier than real ice cream, especially the coffee caramel fudge.
+They're as tasty as real ice cream, especially the coffee caramel fudge.

 * Our digestive systems resemble herbivores, not carnivores.

 * Health problems resulting from eating meat, dairy and eggs include cancer, heart disease, Alzheimer's, osteoporosis, impotence, hypertension, type 2 diabetes, and strokes.